Our Top Tips for Bed Bugs in Twin Falls, ID and the Surrounding Area

 Bed bugs

 Bed bugs are parasites that feed on people's blood and often their pets.
 They tend to live in areas where people sleep or spend time, such as bedrooms and living rooms.
 Hungry bugs will venture out from their hiding places in search of exposed skin to feed.
-Once they find a good feeding site, they will eat quickly (usually just 2-5 minutes) before scampering back to their hiding places.
+Once they find a good feeding site, they will eat quickly (usually just two to five minutes) before scampering back to their hiding places.
 Very often, bites occur on the head, neck, arms, and legs as they are commonly exposed, but they will feed nearly anywhere.
 More often than not, bed bugs will go unnoticed for a fair amount of time since they choose to provide at times when they are least likely to be seen.
+Let our team help with bed bug elimination and pest control in Idaho Fall, ID!

 Not all people react to bedbug bites in the same way.
 Some people have almost no reaction, while others may get enlarged red bumps around the bite area.
 The edges are often mistaken for bites from other pests such as fleas, spiders, etc., or even an allergic reaction to something someone may have come in contact with.
 This means we can eliminate all life stages of bed bugs in a single treatment with our experienced services for pest control in Idaho Falls, ID and nearby areas.